itihon/virtualized-list/README.md

 - [ ] VirtualizedList().length does not update since the insertItem() method is acynchronous

 - [ ] Selection of invisible lines

+## Bugs

+- [ ] Buffers and ScrolledPane have different heights when the parent container has paddings